 If the frame is a PS-Poll, then the duration information is equal to the time, in microseconds, required to transmit one Ack frame plus one SIFS under the data rate selection rules.
 If the calculated duration information includes a fractional microsecond, that duration information is rounded up to the next higher integer.

-A STA shall update the intra-BSS NAV with the duration information indicated by the received frame in a PSDU if and only if all the following conditions are met:
+If a STA is a TXOP holder, a(#7568) STA shall update the intra-BSS NAV with the duration information indicated by the received frame in a PSDU if and only if all the following conditions are met:

 The frame is identified as intra-BSS according to the rule described in 27.2.1 (Intra-BSS and interBSS frame determination).